toptal/database_validations/README.md

 We want to provide full compatibility with existing `validates_uniqueness_of` validator.

-This list of supported options from `validates_uniqueness_of` validator:
+List of supported options from `validates_uniqueness_of` validator:

 - `scope`: One or more columns by which to limit the scope of the uniqueness constraint.
 - `message`: Specifies a custom error message (default is: "has already been taken").